 The census data tells us that 93% of the population of Cambridgeshire identify with the same sex as registered at birth.
 A high percentage 6.4% did not answer this question in the census.
-0.3% of the population of Cambridgeshire answered that they identity with a different gender than their sex registered at birth (no specific identity given).
+0.3% of the population of Cambridgeshire answered that they identify with a different gender than their sex registered at birth.